08 Aug Richard Creaghe DL and Matilda Parsons Creaghe, Their Life and Times

 Of Clanwilliam’s 52,430 inhabitants, 84.6-percent lived in Class Three or Four mud dwellings.
 The poverty in which these people lived cannot be overstated (Marnane, p.51).
-As can be seen by the photo below, Castle Park House was a Class One dwelling.
+As can be seen by the photo below, the twenty-eight room Castle Park House was a Class One dwelling.

 However, it is also easy to see how tensions can grow between a large, repressed, sometimes literally starving, impoverished, mostly Catholic majority and a small, privileged, comfortable, land-rich, mostly Protestant minority.

 The pressure for land was the driving force for the unrest in rural Ireland during Richard’s time – the first half of the 19th century.
 Tipperary was intimately involved in the violence of that period.
 In fact, “the lawlessness of the Tipperary region was its chief claim to fame in the decades before The Great Famine ” (Marnane, p.
 41).
 “Golden itself was known as one of the most disturbed places in Ireland” (Marnane, p.49).
 The violence was characterized by sporadic agrarian terrorism such as savage beatings, murder of families, destruction of property, and occasional widespread frank rebellion (1814-16, 1821-23, 1831-34); all of which were related to economic conditions.
 Typically, there would be a peasant (Catholic) action and a gentry (Protestant) reaction (Cruise O’Brien, p.
 97).